solana-program/create-solana-program/CONTRIBUTING.md

-pnpm build      # Build the `create-solana-program` package. pnpm snapshot   # Update the `projects` directory with the latest pre-defined templates. pnpm test       # Runs a snapshot and executes tests against each generated project. pnpm format     # Format the code using Prettier.
+pnpm build      # Build the `create-solana-program` package. pnpm snapshot   # Update the `projects` directory with the latest pre-defined templates. pnpm test       # Runs a snapshot and executes tests against each generated project. pnpm lint       # Check the code using Prettier. pnpm lint:fix   # Format the code using Prettier.
 ```

 Additionally, a `prepublishOnly` script — that executes before every `pnpm publish` command — exists to update the snapshots and commit their changes to the relevant submodules.
 This allows us to have various template repositories that are always up-to-date with the latest changes of the `create-solana-program` package.